Bilene

 Bilene, also known as Praia do Bilene, is a town in southern Mozambique, lying 140 kilometres northeast of Maputo in the province of Gaza.
-It is known as a beach resort, lying on the Mozambique Channel.
-Noted for its calm and clear lagoon, the Uembje Lagoon, giving way to the pounding Indian Ocean beyond tall dunes, it is reported to be the closest beach destination to the city of Johannesburg in neighboring South Africa.
+It is a popular beach resort on the Mozambique Channel, noted for its calm and clear waters of Uembje Lagoon, which is separated from the open Indian Ocean by a line of high sand dunes.
+Bilene is often described as the closest beach destination to the city of Johannesburg in neighboring South Africa.

 Transportation

 The town has an airport called Bilene Airport, currently disused.

 Tourism

 Popular tourist activities in Bilene include sailing, canoeing, windsurfing, snorkelling, paragliding and kite surfing.